On an initial interview the interviewers questions often begin with: “Tell me about yourself”

 Make your interview answer relevant to the job role, the company and it’s style.

-For this question all of that needs to take around 2 minutes maximum.
+For this question all of that needs to take around 2 to 3 minutes maximum.

 You can practice this on your partner, on a parent, on a peer, on a colleague and with your coach if you have one.